 AwardWallet receives compensation from advertising partners for links on the blog.
-Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.
+Offers for Bank of America cards mentioned in this post have been updated as of 06/06/2024

-Citi ThankYou Rewards can offer massive value if you know how to leverage the extensive list of Citi transfer partners.
-You can transfer ThankYou Points to 14 different airline frequent flyer programs, three hotel loyalty programs, and one retail partner.
+Citi ThankYou® Rewards can offer massive value if you know how to leverage the extensive list of Citi transfer partners.
+You can transfer ThankYou Points to 14 different airline frequent flyer programs, five hotel loyalty programs, and one retail partner.
 This gives you tremendous flexibility when it comes time to book award travel.

 Page Contents

-- Why are Citi ThankYou Transfer Partners a Good Deal?
+- Why Are Citi ThankYou Transfer Partners a Good Deal?

 - Citi Airline Transfer Partners